carpentries-lab/good-enough-practices/episodes/02-data_management.md

 Source: PHD Comics. ["Four stages of data loss"](http://phdcomics.com/comics/archive.php/images/archive.php?comicid=382)

 > ## Data management problems (2+2 minutes)
-> In your opinion, what can go wrong with data management?
+> In your opinion, what can go wrong when you have poor data management?
 Write down 2 issues in the collaborative document.
 >
 > > ## Solution
 > > * Data loss